oliverh57/Vision/README.md

   - encrypt their stream
   - take snapshots and view them all from the webclient

-### New features in 1.1.2
+### New features in 1.3.1
-Large Update to the way cameras are handled.
-The number of cameras can be dynamicly scaled in `\config\config.php` Optional ReCaptcha verification on login page
+Add optional ReCaptcha verification to login page

 ### Installation instructions